If you decided to go on a cruise vacation, what would your first and most important expectations be?

 - And the phase where you probably have the most contact with your customers.

-Most people confuse ‘’User Onboarding’’ with the product tour.
-But here’s a fact:
+Most people confuse ‘’User Onboarding’’ with a product tour.
+But it consists of many additional elements.

 As soon as they read an article on your blog without knowing who you are, they are actually making the first step into the onboarding process.

 - So the quality of your content affects the onboarding process

 Because that increases the possibility of them signing up for your newsletter.